-53. This topic covers stocks of soil resources and their changes (additions and reductions) in terms of area and volume, by soil type.
+54. This topic covers stocks of soil resources and their changes (additions and reductions) in terms of area and volume, by soil type.
 See FDES topic 2.4.1.
-Table 14 presents indicators that were used in the pan-European environmental assessment, and consequently added to the ECE environmental indicators list.
+Table 15 below presents indicators that were used in the pan-European environmental assessment, and consequently added to the ECE environmental indicators list.

-Table 14 Indicators of the topic "soil resources"
+Table 15Indicators of the topic "soil resources"

-ID Name of indicator Priority indicator Comments E-3.1 Proportion of area with improved degrading soil organic carbon content) ing or E-3.2 Soil organic carbon content
+ID Name of indicator Priority indicator Comments E-3.1 Proportion of area with improving or degrading soil organic carbon content) E-3.2 Soil organic carbon content and bacteria.
+Biological resources form an important part of biodiversity and ecosystems.
+If harvesting and other losses exceed natural or managed regeneration or replenishment, biological resources become depleted (see FDES subcomponent 2.5.).